naomi-pham/news-homepage/README.md

 export { default as CardWithImage } from "./CardWithImage";
 ```

-Then when import Card components to other file, we can use:
+To import Card components to other file:

 ```jsx
 import { CardBody } from "./components/Card" // if only use CardBody